top

 officially opened by Justin Miller, Chairman Sotheby's Australia on Saturday, 19 August.
 The exhibition included 85 works, from as early as 1943, oil paintings, drawings, pastels and watercolours some works have not been previously seen.
 The exhibition held for 3 months was a fabulous success and canvassed by the ABC TV Australian National News.

-Photo (1998): John Perceval and Aniela in Perceval Melbourne Studio
+Photo 1998: John Perceval and Aniela in Perceval's Melbourne Studio

-Founded in 1994, Galeria Aniela has been exhibiting and hosting the world-class artists as well as receiving celebrities such as Sir David Attenborough, Cameron O’Reilly and Bob Hawke, 23rd Prime Minister of Australia.
+Founded in 1994, Galeria Aniela exhibited world-class artists and hosted celebrities such as Sir David Attenborough, Cameron O’Reilly and Hon Bob Hawke, Australian Prime Minister.
+Selling quality art of impeccable provenance Galeria Aniela built a strong standing in Australia and internationally.

 Testimonials